MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/manage/component-updates/Directory-Services-component-updates.md

 ### Lowering the forest and domain functional levels
 The forest and domain functional levels are set to Windows Server 2012 R2 by default on new domain and new forest creation but can be lowered using Windows PowerShell.

-To raise or lower the forest functional level using Windows PowerShell, use the **Set\-ADForestMode** cmdlet.
+To raise or lower the forest functional level using Windows PowerShell, use the **Set-ADForestMode** cmdlet.

 **To set the contoso.com FFL to Windows Server 2008 mode:**